 There you have it.
 Apart from having your references in check, there are some other elements a high-impact paper needs, such as story-telling, simple and easy-to-understand figures, a concise abstract and an informative title.

 What's your experience with citing and references?
 How much thought are you giving them?
 What part do you struggle with most?
 Please let me know in a comment below or send me a message.

-Download your cheat sheet to quickly check whether your references are in shape before you submit your next paper:
+And before you go, don’t forget to download your free cheat sheet to quickly check whether your references are in shape before submitting your next paper:

 My blog post on unethical citation practices published on Elevate Scientific

 Ethical publication guidelines by the International Committee of Medical Journal Editors

 About the Author: